GarmanGroup/RABDAM/README.md

 - Option to overwrite pre-existing files with the same name as the new output files, *overwrite*

-Directs the program, if it encounters files of the same name as the output files it is going to write already present in the output directory, to always overwrite these pre-exisiting files ("*True*"), or to ask the user for a decision for each case encountered ("*False*", default behaviour).
+Directs the program, if it encounters files of the same name as the output files it is going to write already present in the output directory, to always overwrite these pre-existing files ("*True*"), or to ask the user for a decision for each case encountered ("*False*", default behaviour).

 -	The packing density threshold, *PDT*